Getnode Experience – The essential guide to diversify your crypto portfolio

 An EXAMPLE from my Getnode Experience

 I invest one bitcoin in Getnode.
 My share of the total pool value is therefore always 1 / x, where x is the total amount of bitcoin invested in the pool.
 Accordingly, I also receive 1 / x of the commission / income every 14 days.
 If I want to leave the pool after six months, I don’t get 1 BTC back, but the BTC equivalent value my Masternode shares have after these 180 days.
 180 days is the minimum term, the investment can, and I personally find that very useful, can be left to run indefinitely.
+Remember to notify Getnode of your intent to withdraw before the 180 days expire, otherwise they will be locked for another 180 days.
 Determining the value of your own investments is a complicated process that can only be achieved with a support request and which can take a few days to process.
 The so-called “personal pool value” can be lower or higher than the initial investment, but is only relevant if you wish to leave Getnode.
 Further down in the article you will find another, very good example from Florian.

 Getnode invests the deposits of its members in masternodes of various coins.
 These distribute daily income, which Getnode sells and proportionally pays out to the members, minus a 25% fee.
 Affiliate income is deducted from the fee, so it is not at the expense of the investors.